sharma18yash/buddyAlgorithm/Readme.md

           ● SPLIT - 2

-1.UNUSED- If a node is not allocated it will be marked as UNUSED.Initially all the nodes will be marked as UNUSED.
+1.UNUSED- If a node is not allocated it will be marked as UNUSED.
+Initially all the nodes will be marked as UNUSED.
 2.USED-If a node is allocated it will be marked as USED.

 3.FULL-If both the childs of a node are USED then the node will be marked as FULL.

 4.SPLIT:If any one of the child of a node is available to allocate memory,then the node will be marked as SPLIT.